Foxes

 Complaints include fouling, digging up of lawns or flower beds, and causing a disturbance by barking ('shrieking' might be a more appropriate term) at night.

-Hopefully the information on this page will help answer some of the questions that you might have:
+The information here will help answer some of the questions that you have:

 Information on foxes